Don‘t you wonder sometimes?

-David Bowie played two shows to 120,000 sweltering Milton Keynes Bowlers on August 4 & 5, 1990, the UK’s hottest days of that year.
-Cue St John Ambulance treating many for dehydration, sunburn and heat exhaustion.
+A look back to the time when David Bowie played two shows to close to 120,000 sweltering Milton Keynes Bowlers on August 4 & 5, 1990, the UK’s hottest days of that year.
+Cue an overworked St. John Ambulance treating many for dehydration, sunburn and heat exhaustion.

-Only recently did I discover a complete film exists of the Sunday night show, which was also broadcast live on BBC Radio 1 following the Top 40 rundown.
+Only recently did I discover a complete film exists of the Sound + Vision Sunday night show, which was also broadcast live on BBC Radio 1 following the Top 40 rundown.
 You’d never get that now, would you?

 I met Dean Balaam, who ran a Bowie fanzine entitled Zi Duang Provence, for the first time the night before the first S+V show, a fruitful meeting that led to my first published music journalism, no less.
 Without Dean it’s possible you might not be even reading this.

-Fact fans may already know that S+V is Bowie’s only world tour that hasn’t been released officially in some form.
-Could that change?
-The MK show could be the way to go.
+Finally, fact fans may already know that S+V is Bowie’s only world tour that hasn’t been released officially in some form.
+With Parlophone’s cynical flooding of every market from Bombay to Bangalore, could that change?
+Perhaps the MK show could be the way to go.